babicmila/news-web-scraper/README.md

 # news-web-scraper
-Automated News Web Scraper build with Python and Selenium.
+Automated News Web Scraper built with Python and Selenium.

+- Exporting Data to a CSV File
+- Script that runs every day